 People stop giving when they stop feeling connected.
 Show them what’s new and exciting—maybe you’ve launched a fresh project, hit a milestone, or have a compelling story to share.

-• Impact stories“Meet Maria, the first in her family to graduate—thanks to you!”
+Ways to spark interest:- Impact stories—"Meet Maria, the first in her family to graduate—thanks to you!"

 3. Ask for Feedback: "Why Did You Leave?"
 (And How Can We Fix It?)